 Export License Exception: An authorization that allows an export transaction under certain conditions that would otherwise require a license.

-Foreign person: Any person who is not a US citizen, lawful permanent resident, or protected individual (e.g., asylees/refugees).
+Foreign person: As defined by 22 CFR § 120.63, any person who is not a US citizen, lawful permanent resident, or protected individual (e.g., asylees/refugees).
 It includes foreign corporations and entities not incorporated or organized to do business in the US and foreign governments.

 Fundamental Research: Basic and applied research where the resulting information is to be shared broadly, as distinguished from proprietary research and from industrial development, design, production, and product utilization in which the results are ordinarily restricted for proprietary or national security reasons.